PapersOfMathieuNls/clever-commit/combined.md

 # Case Study Results {#sec:result}

 In this section, we show the effectiveness of CLEVER in detecting risky commits using a combination of metric-based models and clone detection.
-The main research question addressed by this case study is: _Can we detect risky commits by combining metrics and code comparison within and across related projects, and if so, what would be the accuracy?_
+The main research question addressed by this case study is: _Can we detect risky commits by combining metrics and code comparison within and across related Ubisoft projects, and if so, what would be the accuracy?_

 The experiments took nearly two months using a cluster of six 12 3.6 Ghz cores with 32GB of RAM.
 The most time consuming part of the experiment consists of building the baseline as each commit must be analysed with the SZZ algorithm.
 Once the baseline was established, the model built, it took, on average, 3.75 seconds to analyse an incoming commit on our cluster.

 In the following subsections, we provide insights on the performance of CLEVER by comparing it to Commit-guru [@Rosen2015] alone, i.e., an approach that relies only on metric-based models.
 We chose Commit-guru because it has been shown to outperform other techniques (e.g., [@Kamei2013a; @Kpodjedo2010]).
 Commit-guru is also open source and easy to use.

+[Wahab: I see that the case study does not answer this question.
+It deals with cold start.
+The problem is that the cold start evaluation is really unclear.
+See my comment below.
+I think it is better to remove the cold start and replace it with a small study that addresses the text below.
+Another solution is to remove both points all together from the paper]
-In addition, we compare CLEVER to itself when applied to all the projects, i.e., without applying the clustering step.
+In addition, we compare CLEVER to itself but without applying the clustering step.
 This is important in order to validate the usefulness of the clustering step.

 ## Performance of CLEVER

-CLEVER detects risky commits with a 79.10% precision, a 65.61% recall and a 71.72% F1 measure in average on the 12 projects we analysed at Ubisoft so far while using the threshold displayed on \ref{fig:CLEVERT2}.
-Any commit satisfying the two-steps classification but have a less than 30\% will be classified as _non-risky_.
-When applied to the same projects, Commit-guru achieves an average precision, recall and F1 measure of 66.71%, 63.01% and 64.80%, respectively.
+when applied to  12 Ubisoft projects, CLEVER detects risky commits with an average precision, recall, and F1-measure of 79.10%, a 65.61%, and  71.72% respectively.
+For clone detection, we used a threshold of 30\% .
+This is because Roy et al.[REF] showed through empirical studies that using NICAD with a threshold of around 30%, the default setting, provides good results for the detection of Type 3 clones.
+When applied to the same projects, Commit-guru achieves an average precision, recall, and F1-measure of 66.71%, 63.01% and 64.80%, respectively.

-The differences in performances between Commit-guru and CLEVER come from the fact that CLEVER is a two-steps classification where for a commit to be _risky_, a similar code has to be found and we use a different classification algorithm (random forest vs linear regression).
-The second step of our classification allows us to drastically improve our accuracy (79.10% vs 66.71%) while achieving similar recall (65.61% vs. 63.01%).
-Using Commit-guru as the baseline to measure the performances of CLEVER makes sense because we inspired ourselves from Commit-guru for the first step of our classification.
-Moreover, Commit-guru performances have been repeatedly acknowledged by the community [@Rosen2015; @Kamei2013a; @misirli2016studying].
+We can see that the second phase of CLEVER (clone detection) considerably reduces the number of false positives (precision of 79.10% for CLEVER compared to 66.71% for Commit-guru), while achieving similar recall (65.61% for CELEVER compared to 63.01% for Commit-guru).

-## Cluster Classifier Performances
+## Cluster Classifier Performance

-Our clusters, computed with the dependencies of each project allow to solve one major problem in defect learning and prediction: cold start [@Schein2002].
+The clusters computed with the dependencies of each project help to solve an important problem in defect  prediction, known as cold start [@Schein2002].
+[Wahab: you need to explain this in one or two sentences]

-Several approaches have already been proposed to solve these problems, however, they all require to classify _similar_ projects by hand and then, manipulate the feature space in order to adapt the model learnt from one project to the other [@Nam2013].
+There exist approaches have been proposed to solve this problems, however, they all require to classify _similar_ projects by hand and then, manipulate the feature space in order to adapt the model learnt from one project to another one [@Nam2013].

+[WahabL you need to develop this section.
+The text is not clear.
+The graphs are not either.
+I think defect learning transfer is another topic you can tackle in another paper.
+One possibility to fix this is to talk about the result of CLEVER without the clustering step]

-With our approach, the _similarity_ between projects is computed automatically and, results show that we do not actually need to manipulate the feature space.
-Figures \ref{fig:bluecluster}, \ref{fig:yellowcluster} and \ref{fig:redcluster} show the performance of the CLEVER classification, in terms of ROC-curve and recall over precision curves, for the first thousand commit of the last project (chronologically) for the blue, yellow and red clusters presented in Figure \ref{fig:network-sample}.
+With our approach, the _similarity_ between projects is computed automatically and the results show that we do not actually need to manipulate the feature space.
+Figures \ref{fig:bluecluster}, \ref{fig:yellowcluster} and \ref{fig:redcluster} show the performance of CLEVER classification in terms of ROC-curve for the first thousand commits of the last project (chronologically) for the blue, yellow and red clusters presented in Figure \ref{fig:network-sample}.
 The left sides or the graph are low cutoff (aggressive) while the right sides are high cutoff (conservative).
 The area under the ROC curves are 0.817, 0.763 and 0.806 for the blue, yellow and red clusters, respectively.

 \input{tex/clusterRoc}
+[Wahab: please use P1, P2....
+P6 and F1, F2, ...
+F12.
+Also, to use the terms Accepted, Rejected, Unsure instead of checks, x, and -)]
 \input{tex/workshop.tex}

 These results show that not only the clusters are effective in identifying similar projects for defect learning transfer but also provide excellent performance while starting a new project.
 As new projects mature, their defects would be integrated into the model in order to improve it.
 To confirm this, we ran an experiment with the blue cluster where we first apply the model learnt from other members of the cluster for the first thousand commits.
 The performance of this model is 75.1% precision, 57.6% recall for the first thousand commits.

 After the first thousand commits, we take the commits of the day (for each day until the end of the project) and rebuild the model by adding the commits of the day to the ones already known from the clusters.
-Overall, combining the commits from the project at-hand in a nightly fashion with the commits known from the cluster allowed us to correctly classified an additional 2.05\% of commits in the last 30\% of the project life compared to only using the commits from the project.
-This shows that, in addition to providing a viable alternative to a cold-start, our clusters also allow us to enhance the performances of the model at all time and no only at the start.
+Overall, combining the commits from the project at hand in a nightly fashion with the commits known from the cluster allowed to correctly classify an additional 2.05\% of commits in the last 30\% of the project life compared to only using the commits from the project.
+This shows that, in addition to providing a viable alternative to a cold-start, our clusters also allow us to enhance the performance of the model at all time and no only at the start.

 ## Analysis of the Quality of the Fixes Proposed by CLEVER

-In order to validate the quality of the fixes proposed by CLEVER, we conducted an internal workshop.
+In order to validate the quality of the fixes proposed by CLEVER, we conducted an internal workshop where we invited a number of Ubisoft development team.
+The workshop was attended by six participants: two software architects, two developers, one technical lead, and one IT project manager.
+The participants have many years of experience at Ubisoft.

-In this workshop, participants were asked to assess the quality of proposed fixed when presented with the original buggy commit, the origin fix for this commit and the proposed one.
+In this workshop, the participants were asked to assess the quality of proposed fixed.
+We presented them with the original buggy commits, the original fixes for these commits, and the fixes that are automatically extracted by CLEVER.
-The attendance was composed of two software architects, two programmers, one technical lead and one IT project manager.

-Our panel was asked to collectively review 12 randomly selected fixes coming from one given system.
-All the participants are familiar with the system.
-The participants reviewed the fixes over a 70 minutes period, and we report their opinions in this section.
-In addition to assessing the quality of the proposed fixes and their likeliness of the proposed fixes with actual fixes; we asked two additional questions to our pannel of experts: _Will you use CLEVER in the future?_ and _What aspects of CLEVER need to be improved?_.
+The participants were asked to review 12 randomly selected fixes that were proposed by CLEVER.
+These fixes are related to one system in which the participants have excellent knowledge.
+We presented them with the original buggy commits, the original fixes for these commits, and the fixes that were automatically extracted by CLEVER.
+We asked them the following questions:

+_"Is the proposed fix applicable in the given situation?"_
+[Wahab: please other questions]

+The review session took around 70 minutes.
+This does not include the time it took to explain the objective of the session, the setup, the collection of their feedback, etc.

+We asked the participants to rank each fix that is proposed by CLEVER using this scheme:
+[Wahab: please use bullet points]

+Fix Accepted: The participant found the fix proposed by CLEVER applicable to the risky commit
+Unsure: In this situation, the participant is unsure about the relevance of the fix.
+There might be a need for more information to arrive to a verdict.
+Fix Rejected: The participant found the fix is not applicable to  the risky commit

-Table \ref{tab:Workshop} reports the results of our panel regarding accepted fix (\checkmark), fix refused ($x$) and non-applicable or unsure ($-$).
-41.6% of the proposed bug fixes have been unanimously accepted  (1, 3, 6, 10 and 12) while 25% have been accepted by at least one member (4, 8, 11).
+Table \ref{tab:Workshop} shows answer of the participants.
+The columns refer to the fixes proposed by CLEVER, whereas the rows refer to the participants that we denote using P1, P2, ..., P6.
+As we can from the table, 41.6% of the proposed fixes (F1, F3, F6, F10 and F12) have been accepted   by all participants, while 25% have been accepted by at least one member (F4, F8, F11).
+We analysed the fixes that were rejected by some or all participants to understand the reasons.
-We detail the refusals (x) and unsure (-) in the following.

-$BF2$ was rejected by our panel as the region of the commit that triggered a match is, in fact, generated code.
-While this generated code is pushed into the repositories and can be part of bug fixing commit, the root cause of the bug lies in the code generator itself.
-Our proposed fix was proposing to update the generated code.
-While a match in the generated code could lead the developer to the root cause (i.e. the code generator) the question we ask our reviewers was _"Is the proposed fix applicable in the given situation?"_.
+$F2$ was rejected by our participants because the region of the commit that triggered a match is a generated code.
+Although this generated code was pushed into the repositories as part of bug fixing commit, the root cause of the bug lies in the code generator itself.
+Our proposed fix suggests to update the generated code.
+Because the proposed fix did not apply directly to the  the question we ask our reviewers was _"Is the proposed fix applicable in the given situation?"_.
 In this occurrence, the proposed fix was not applicable.

-$BF4$ was accepted by two reviewers and marked as unsure ($-$) by the rest of our panel.
-Here, the reservation for the panelists that were unsure came from the lack of context surrounding the proposed fix.
-Indeed, they were unable to determine if the fix was applicable or not without knowing what the original intent of the buggy commit was.
-In our reviewing session, we only provided the reviewers with the regions of the commits that match rather than the full commit.
-Full commits can be lengthy as they can contain assets descriptions and generated code in addition to the actual code.
-In this occurrence, the full context of the commit might have helped our reviewers to decide if the $BF4$ was applicable or not.
-$BF5$ and $BF7$ were classified as unsure by the totality of our panel for the same reasons as $BF4$.
+$F4$ was accepted by two reviewers and marked as unsure ($-$) by the other participant.
+We believe that this was due the lack of context surrounding the proposed fix.
+The participants were unable to determine if the fix was applicable or not without knowing what the original intent of the buggy commit was.
+In our review session, we only provided the reviewers with the regions of the commits that matched existing commits and not the full commit.
+Full commits can be quite lengthy as they can contain asset descriptions and generated code, in addition to the actual code.
+In this occurrence, the full context of the commit might have helped our reviewers to decide if the $F4$ was applicable or not. $F5$ and $F7$ were classified as unsure by all our participants for the same reasons.

-$BF8$ was refused by four of our reviewers and rejected by two is at felt to a reviewer that the code clone match was more a refactoring opportunity than a fix.
+$F8$ was rejected by four of participants and accepted by two.
+The participant argued that the proposed fix was more a refactoring opportunity than an actual fix.

-$BF12$ was marked as unsure by our panel because the code was corresponding to a subsystem that is maintained by another team and our panel judged itself unqualified.
+$F12$ was marked as unsure by all the reviewers  because the code had to do with a subsystem that is maintained by another team and the participants felt that it is out of scope of this session.

-For the two remaining questions we ask our reviewers  _Will you use MISFIRE in the future?_ and _What aspects need to be improved?_, they answered positively for the first question if some aspects are improved.
+After the session, we asked the participants two additional questions: _Will you use CLEVER in the future?_ and _What aspects of CLEVER need to be improved?_.

-First, the reviewers expressed concerns about the context surrounding the buggy commit and the fixes.
-While displaying the entire commits is not the solution, according to the panel, some context might be inferred from the commit message (which were not provided) and from the JIRA issue associated with the fix.
-The second concern of our panel, which generated many discussions, is the incapacity of CLEVERT to match generated code.
-In the occurrence of a match in generated code, CLEVERT should be able to identify it and point towards the code generator rather than the generated code.
+The participants answered the first question positively.
+They all agreed that CLEVER could be a good tool for intercepting risky commits, and hence improving the quality assurance process.
+For the second question, the participants expressed concerns about the context surrounding the buggy commits and the fixes.
+While displaying the entire commits is not a solution, according to the participants, some context might be inferred from the commit messages and the issues associated with the fixes in the bug tracking systems.
+The second limitation of CLEVER is its inability to deal with generated code.
+At this point, CLEVER points towards the code generator rather than the generated code.
+This aspect of CLEVER needs to be improved.

-One interesting remark made by the panel is that were expected buggy commit, and their associated proposed fix to be more complex (i.e. network, threading, physics) than the one we presented.
-Ultimately, they agreed that the bug showcased were rather simple and could have been caught during a code review by an experienced developer.

 # Discussion {#sec:threats}